fustinoni-net/PiRobotPlatform/README.md

 # PiRobotPlatform

-Java API to control generic robot based on the Raspberry Pi (https://www.raspberrypi.org/).
+Java API to control generic robots based on the Raspberry Pi (https://www.raspberrypi.org/).

 The aim of this library is purely educational.
 Don't use it for any other purpose.

-This library is base on:
+This library is based on:
 * Pi4J library (http://pi4j.com/)
 * Wiring Pi library ( http://wiringpi.com/ )
 * ServoBlaster driver (https://github.com/richardghirst/PiBits/tree/master/ServoBlaster )

-The projects are managed with Maven (https://maven.apache.org/), so it's possible to open them in many different IDE and build them via the Maven command line program.
+The projects are managed with Maven (https://maven.apache.org/), so it's possible to open them in many different IDEs and build them via the Maven command line program.

 ## Please be careful.
 Running the library on the wrong hardware can brake your pi and your robot.
 Carefully check the sources and read the instruction.